aiops/docs/docs/incident_detection/using_the_rest_api.md

-# Verify stages using the REST API
+# Detect incidents using the REST API

 ## Steps